hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 #  IANA Considerations

-[Editor's Note: The ASN.1 module OID (TBD2) and the new private extension (TBD1) must be registered.]
+TBD:

 #  Security Considerations

-This specification defines how to obtain a nonce via CMP and EST. This specification assumes that the nonce does not require confidentiality protection without impacting the security property of the remote attestation protocol.
+This specification defines how to obtain a nonce via CMP and EST and assumes that the nonce does not require confidentiality protection without impacting the security property of the remote attestation protocol.
 {{RFC9334}} defines the IETF remote attestation architecture discusses nonce-based freshness in great detail.

+Section 8.4 of {{I-D.ietf-rats-eat}} places randomness and privacy requirement on the generation of the nonce for use with an Entity Attestation Token (EAT).
+These requirements have been adopted by attestation technologies, such as the PSA attestation token {{I-D.tschofenig-rats-psa-token}} and are of general
+utility:

+* The nonce MUST have at least 64 bits of entropy.

+* To avoid the conveyance of privacy-related information in the nonce, it should be derived using a salt that originates from a true and reliable random number generator or any other source of randomness.

+Since each specification of an attestation technology offers guidance for replay protection with nonces (and other techniques) this document needs to defer specific guidance to the respective specifications.

-For the use of Evidence in the CSR the security considerations of
+For the use of Evidence in a CSR the security considerations of
 {{I-D.ietf-lamps-csr-attestation}} are relevant to this document.

-# ASN.1 Definitions {#asn.1}

-TBD:

 --- back

 # Acknowledgments

-We would like to thank Russ Housley, Thomas Fossati, Ionut Mihalcea and Carl Wallace for their review comments.
+We would like to thank Russ Housley, Thomas Fossati, Watson Ladd, Ionut Mihalcea and Carl Wallace for their review comments.